mean-develpr/unoka/instructions.md

 2) I have completed some tests of the tests required in 'Add missing tests' task, but there are some work left to do here.

-3) Sorry, but not time to fully complete last part of CRUD operations :-(
+3) TBD: some CRUD operations are not finished